You are currently viewing Real Estate Investing 101 – How To Avoid Buying Overpriced Houses

 When you do your research, you’ll know if a market is hot, or in a downturn, the neighborhoods, property taxes, and any new developments that may influence the real estate market.

-Assess the rental market.
+Assess the Rental Market

 You want to know that people are renting in the real estate market you intend to invest.